LingxiL/Lingxi-s-/Final_Project_Part_2.md

  # wireframing / storyboards

-After the part 1 interview, and to further develop the storyboard, I draw the sketches that following with the instruction of the storyline.
+After getting the interview results, I improved the database, added several other factors to the database, and sketched out the storyboard.

 The first part of the story should start with a question “who is most likely to win the next Oscar Directing Awards?” and to arise interests among audiences, I will also mention the advantages of knowing the trends--- Help you to make a better choice when selecting movie next year.
 The data should be the past 10 years’ data since they are more relevant to future results.